Azure-Samples/azure-health-data-and-ai-samples/samples/medtech-service-mappings/iotjsonpathcontent/single-fhir-observation/README.md

 - One measurement
 - One FHIR resource

-Based on this observation in the test device message:
+Based on this measurement in the test device message:

 - HeartRate